Azure/iot-workshop-asset-tracking/step-002-setting-up-data-pipeline/README.md

 Also, Time Series Insights has released a Power BI connector in preview.
 You can capture the query for the current chart by selecting "More Actions" > "Connect to Power BI" on the top right of the chart.
 You have the option to select aggregated data, or raw events.

-Leaders in your organization might want to have an easy-to-consume snapshot of your organization's overall health, and the Power BI connector enables you to create dashboards that display data from a varitey of sources -- operational data can be displayed along with information from finance and accounting.
+Leaders in your organization might want to have an easy-to-consume snapshot of your organization's overall health, and the Power BI connector enables you to create dashboards that display data from a variety of sources -- operational data can be displayed along with information from finance and accounting.

 ![Power BI](assets/tsi-connect-powerbi.png)

 ## Wrap-up and Next steps <!-- omit in toc -->

-During this step, you've explored Time Series Insights preview explorer's abilitiy to help in ad-hoc investigations.
+During this step, you've explored Time Series Insights preview explorer's ability to help in ad-hoc investigations.

 In the [next section](../step-step-003-anomaly-detection), we will enable anomaly detection using the Azure Stream Analytics and Event Hub services, and we will eventually visualize the anomalies in the TSI Explorer, along with the sensor telemetry.